Contents

 Gyroid - Mathematica 4.2, POV-Ray 3.6.1, 3/25/11

-You can purchase this as a poster here and a printed fabric with this pattern here.
+You can purchase this as a poster, a tie, or a printed fabric pattern.

 The Gyroid is a type of triply periodic minimal surface that was discovered by Alan Schoen in 1970.
 It can be approximated by a simple isosurface defined by cos(x)sin(y) + cos(y)sin(z) + cos(z)sin(x) = 0.
 The surface patterns in this image are actually artifacts that were created as a result of lowering the max_gradient parameter in POV-Ray.
 The colors remind me of Yellowstone's hot spring pools.
 Here is some Mathematica code: